chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 After you've logged in to Chef Automate, select the **Settings** tab in the top navigation bar, then select and locate the `Policies` section on the left hand panel.

-This lists all of your v2 policies:
+Here you can view all of your v2 policies.
+If you have upgraded without using the `--skip-policy-migration` flag, you will also see v1 policies.
+This includes the following:

 * New default (Chef-managed) policies: Administrator, Ingest, Editors, and Viewers.
 * Imported v1 default policies--now called *legacy policies*--in the new v2 policy format and marked with the `[Legacy]` prefix.